contactandyc/another-c-library/12_red_black_tree.md

 (A2)
 ```

-Notice that in this case, the recoloring created a valid red black tree.
+Notice that in this case, the recoloring created a valid red-black tree.
 The black height is 2 to every leaf node.
 The root is black.
 There are not two red nodes in a row.
 In the one case (A2) where a node only has a single child, the child is red.

 To recap, if the parent and uncle are red, paint the parent and uncle black and the grandparent red.
-It's possible that the grandparent's parent was also red.
-To handle this case, we can repeat all of the tests recursively (since the recursion is simple, continuing in a while loop works by changing the node to the grandparent - which was painted red to maintain the rule that the loop always starts with a red node).
-The code is below...
+However, the grandparent's parent possibly was also red.
+To handle this case, we can repeat all of the tests recursively.
+Since the recursion is simple, continuing in a while loop works by changing the node to the grandparent.
+The grandparent which painted red to maintain the rule that the loop always starts with a red node.
+The code is below:
 ```c
   if(grandparent->left == parent) {
     uncle = grandparent->right;